ghgeist/texas_border_data_analysis/README.md

 As a result, the overall data completeness for the entire dataset is 49.31 %, and only two agencies (Roma PD and San Juan PD) submitted data for every month between 2017 and 2023.

 ## Trend Analysis
+Given the NIBRS data completeness issues, I normalized the data by adjusting the crime counts on the weighted contribution of active agencies reporting the crimes per year.
+This makes the data comparable across years regardless of the number of reporting agencies or their reporting intensity.

 ![normalized_crime_trends](https://github.com/ghgeist/texas_border_data_analysis/assets/22363767/bf4b1ca3-07a6-45ad-a2c1-894582cf2027)

 From this graph, we can see that larency-theft and assault are the two most commonly record crimes.
 However, it seems that the border counties are rarely reporting human trafficking: